-Animal-Assisted Services can help with the prevention and control of mental illness, disease, disability and suffering for people of all ages, and in many settings.
+Animal-Assisted Services can help with the prevention and management of mental illness, disease, disability and suffering for people of all ages, and in many settings.

 Treatment can take several forms and may be group or individual in nature.
 There are different types of animal-assisted services and it’s important to note the distinctions.

 Animal-Assisted Learning (AAL) incorporates animals and a facilitator in an ‘experiential’ learning environment to assist an individual or group develop skills or strategies to better manage their personal or professional life.
 AAL practitioners are trained in their field of expertise to facilitate specific learning outcomes.
 Can include corporate coaching, leadership, team building, personal development and self management.

 Animal-Assisted Activities (AAA) consists of therapeutic animal visits by a trained handler / animal team to people in hospitals, aged care facilities, schools, universities and other institutions to alleviate stress, depression, pain management and to provide therapeutic relief.
 These visits are therapeutic in nature and handlers may be volunteers who may not hold any professional qualifications.

 Assistance Animals (often dogs “AD”) are trained to perform one or more tasks to help their handler better access public life and manage their condition such as physical impairment, diabetes, eye disease, hearing and vision impairment, seizures, asthma, life threatening allergies, people who experience episodic and serious medical crises (e.g. epilepsy, changes in blood pressure or blood sugar); and people with psychosocial conditions such as PTSD, anxiety, panic attacks, suicidal ideology and other psychological conditions.